cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-server-support.md

 > [!IMPORTANT]
 > Using Microsoft 365 Apps on older, unsupported operating systems may cause performance and reliability issues over time.
 These issues could include new features added to Microsoft 365 Apps, or updates to existing features, not working as expected.

-Microsoft 365 is governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://support.microsoft.com/topic/13eda659-3dfc-448e-b2cd-70ebb989be47) for the product or service.
-This policy includes using Microsoft 365 Apps on a Windows operating system that is currently in support.
+[Modern Lifecycle Policy](/lifecycle/policies/modern) governs Microsoft 365 and requires customers to stay current with the servicing and [system requirements](https://support.microsoft.com/topic/13eda659-3dfc-448e-b2cd-70ebb989be47) for the product or service.
+This policy includes using Microsoft 365 Apps on a supported Windows operating system.

 If your organization is using a version of Windows Server that doesn't support Microsoft 365 Apps, we recommend that you move to [Windows 365](https://www.microsoft.com/windows-365) or [Azure Virtual Desktop](https://azure.microsoft.com/products/virtual-desktop/).

 The following sections provide information about support for Microsoft 365 Apps on various versions of Windows Server.

+## Windows Server 2025

+Microsoft 365 Apps is supported on Windows Server 2025 while it's in Mainstream Support.
+Mainstream Support for Windows Server 2025 ends in October 2029.

+For end of support dates for Windows Server 2025, see [Windows Server 2025 lifecycle](tbd).

+For recommendations on other client hosting solutions, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

 ## Windows Server 2022